eesrakendused-2022/2-kodutoo/README.md

-# 2-kodutoo
+# js-clickergame
-## Clicker mäng - Star Forger
+## Clicker game - Star Forger
-Autor: Kevin Rosenberg
+Author: Kevin Rosenberg
+Small project made as part of a school subject in 2022.

 ![image](https://user-images.githubusercontent.com/90192448/167265276-8cce45f1-b99d-4c8f-8a15-ea76e503e8a4.png)

-## Funktsionaalsus
+## Functionality
-1. Klikkides vasakul pool olevale pöörlevale tähele loetakse tähe all klikkide arvu ehk skoori (valge number).
-2. Klikkides skoori all olevale 'Save Score' nupule salvestatakse skoor ära.
-Parimat skoori näidatakse lehel peale salvestamist mängu kohal kollase tekstina.
-3. Poes olevad esemed 'SUPERNOVA', 'CELESTIAL GLOW' ja 'SAMSUNG GALAXY' saab punktide eest osta (ostes punktid vähenevad) ja mängija saab vastavalt ühe kliki kohta 1, 10, 100 klikki juurde.
-'SUPERNOVA' saab kokku osta 4 korda, 'CELESTIAL GLOW' ja 'SAMSUNG GALAXY' saab osta kokku osta 3 korda.
-4. Poes olevad esemed 'COSMIC INSIGHT', 'UNIVERSE SHAPER' ja 'NEIL DEGRASSE TYSON' klikivad automaatselt vastavalt 3, 5 ja 8 sekundi tagant andes 10, 100 ja 1000 punkti.
-5. Poe all olev 'CLICK HERE' link viib mu lemmik muusikavideo juurde YouTubes.
+1. Clicking on the yellow star on the left side will count the users clicks/score under the star.
+2. Clicking on the button 'Save Score' the score will be saved in a local storage.
+The best score is shown at the top of the page after saving with yellow text
+3. The user can buy different powerups from the shop on the right side of the page.
+Buying a powerup subtracts from the score
+* 'SUPERNOVA' adds 1 click per click.
+Can be bought 4 times.
+* 'CELESATIAL GLOW' adds 10 clicks per click.
+Can be bought 3 times.
+* 'SAMSUNG GALAXY' adds 100 clicks per click.
+Can be bought 3 times.
+* 'COSMIC INSIGHT' automatically cliks every 3 seconds giving 10 points.
+* 'UNIVERSE SHAPER' automatically clicks every 5 seconds giving 100 points.
+* 'NEIL DEGRASSE TYSON' automatically clicks every 10 seconds giving 1000 points.
+4. The link under the shop 'CLICK HERE' leads to a music video on YouTube.